-As society is becoming more inter-connected with mobile devices, it's becoming evident that we're only going to depend on our phones more and more.
+As society is becoming more interconnected with mobile devices, it's becoming evident that we're only becoming more addicted to our phones.
+Phone addiction will be a big problem in the near future.
 First came the mobile smartphone proliferation then social media networks came quickly after.
 Within a matter of 10 or so years, half of the world's population was subscribed to one social media platform or another.

 In search of an answer to the question of ‘would society be better if social media didn’t exist?’, below is a thorough literature review of literature reviewed psychological studies on this topic.
 I wanted to hear from the people who are conducting research on this topic.
 I found endless amounts of research confirming that increased social media use leads to negative mental health consequences such as increased depression, anxiety, self-esteem, and relationship issues.